Redliyu/elockbox/readme.md

 ### Prerequisites

-These are the prerequisites for installing on local machine, if your machine do not satisfy these prerequisites or you want to install this project on server, please follow the "Install on Server", there will be a detailed instructions including environment settings and project deploying.
+These are the prerequisites for installing on local machine, if your machine do not satisfy these prerequisites or you want to install this project on server, please follow the [Install on Server](#install-on-server), there will be a detailed instructions including environment settings and project deploying.

 #### Environment
 * PHP ≥ 5.6.4